We provide a full range of trade mark services in relation to the broader IP area of branding.

 Trade marks can be registered on a national level, internationally or on a European basis.
 A Community Trade Mark gives protection in all 28 European Union countries including the UK.
 If you trade internationally it is important to look into International Registration.
 You can sometimes apply for international protection using what is known as the Madrid Protocol.
 However, not all countries are signed up to this convention and you will have to apply directly to the local registry for these jurisdictions.

-Our team of intellectual property solicitors help people with a range of help for all your requirements including trade mark infringement, protection, management, enforcement and commercialisation.
+Our team of trade mark solicitors help people with a range of help for all your requirements including trade mark infringement, protection, management, enforcement and commercialisation.